-- DO NOT scrub the wheels before rinsing off loose particles with high pressure water; rubbing debris against the surface of the wheel will scratch it. - 1) DO NOT use synthetic cleaning pads; synthetic cleaning pads can result in streaking on the surface of the wheel. - 2) DO NOT use wire brushes to remove dirt or grime from the wheel surfaces. - 3) DO NOT use strong detergents, acidic or alkaline cleaners to clean your alloy wheels.
-These solutions can attack the finish on the surface of the wheel, causing damage or dull spots in the finish. - 4) DO NOT use strong solvents to remove grease or grime from the surface of the wheel.
-Damage to the wheel surface finish might occur. - 5) DO NOT allow soap solutions to dry on the surface of the wheel; be sure to rinse and thoroughly them after cleaning. - 6) DO NOT use polishes or waxes on an Accu-shield aluminum wheel.
+- DO NOT scrub the wheels before rinsing off loose particles with high pressure water; rubbing debris against the wheel surface will scratch it. - DO NOT use synthetic cleaning pads; synthetic cleaning pads can result in streaking on the surface of the wheel. - 3) DO NOT use wire brushes to remove dirt or grime from the wheel surfaces. - 4) DO NOT use strong detergents, strong solvents, acidic or alkaline cleaners to clean your alloy wheels.
+These solutions can attack the finish on the surface of the wheel, causing damage or dull spots in the finish. - 5) DO NOT allow soap solutions to dry on the surface of the wheel; be sure to rinse and thoroughly them after cleaning. - 6) DO NOT use polishes or waxes on an Accu-shield aluminum wheel.
 The finish will maintain it's bright, shiny surface for years to come without the need for special polishes.